-"Voices From Israel" - is an open space for our Israeli members.
-In the past few years, the Israeli Self Psychology community has soared as its activities have accelerated and expanded.
+The Self Psychology community has soared as its activities have accelerated and expanded.
 Within our Israeli community we have numerous initiatives including basic and advanced psychotherapy training programs, study groups, conferences and clinical seminars.
-As one of its flagship projects, the Israeli organisation is conducting a pioneering project called "The Human Spirit: Psychoanalytic Buddhist Training Program" in its new campus which is based in the city of Lod, and we have slowly begun to weave the threads that enable our members and students to contribute to the therapeutic needs of this town's weakened communities.
+As one of its flagship projects, the Israeli association is conducting a pioneering project called "The Human Spirit: Psychoanalytic Buddhist Training Program" in its ADAM Campus which is based in the city of Lod, and we have slowly begun to weave the threads that enable our members and students to contribute to the therapeutic needs of this town's weakened communities.

 This column is meant to serve as a platform for Israeli members to present and share their ideas, thoughts, writings and experiences, related to their clinical practice, theory and activities with the broader IAPSP community, thereby enriching our international discourse.

 With great enthusiasm we hereby share with you Raanan Kulka's speech delivered at an extraordinary and moving ceremony that took place recently for the inauguration of the 24th World Peace Bell at the Adam Campus.

 The bell was awarded to the Adam Campus by the Japanese World Peace Bell Association (the first Peace Bell is located in the United Nation's headquarters in NYC).

 Lod - Israel

 Raanan Kulka and Ven.
 Sangye Khadro (a budhist teacher in the "human spirit" project)